Chelsea Clinton Not Done With Donald Trump, Protests POTUS Online And In Person

-Chelsea Clinton has suddenly (and unabashedly) turned anti-Trump and handed the new President a one-two punch.
+Chelsea Clinton has suddenly (and unabashedly) turned anti-Trump and handed the new president a one-two punch.

-Chelsea, 36, joined throngs of other demonstrators in New York City at a “Today, I Am a Muslim Too” event organized by hip-hop visionary and entrepreneur, Russell Simmons, according to Yahoo Celebrity.
+Chelsea, 36, joined throngs of other demonstrators in New York City at a “Today, I Am a Muslim Too” event organized by hip-hop visionary and entrepreneur Russell Simmons, according to Yahoo Celebrity.
 The event was held to protest Trump’s perceived “divisive” policies.

 Chelsea Clinton, like waves of other protestors, was there to speak out against Trump’s executive order, specifically his refugee and immigrant travel ban that targets seven Muslim-majority countries.
-Critics like Simmons, Clinton and others believe Trump’s actions are attacks on Islam.
+Critics like Simmons, Clinton, and others believe Trump’s actions are attacks on Islam.

 “We are here today to show middle America our beautiful signs and, through our beautiful actions and intention, that they have been misled,” Simmons addressed the crowd assembled in Times Square.